YurongYou/Hindsight/data_preprocessing/lyft/LYFT_PREPROCESSING.md

 ## Generate background sample for detection training
 OpenPCdet typically uses copy-paste object augmentation, which copies objects from other scenes into the current scene during training.
 However, this may result in pasting objects into background regions like static bushes, which can confuse the model when it is compared with past traversals.
 We thus generate a background sample pointcloud for each scene in the **training set**, which is from dense traversals and with dynamic objects removed.
-The background sample is used only during training to prevent augmented objects being pasted into background regions such that the augmentation makes sense with the presence of past traversals.
+The background sample is used only during training to prevent augmented objects being pasted into background regions such that the augmentation is valid with the presence of past traversals.
 To have a fair comparison, we apply such augmentation strategy to both base detectors and the Hindsight.
-We observe preventing pasting augmented objects into background can have better detection performance on Car objects, a bit worse performance on Pedestrian and Cyclist Objects.
+We observe preventing pasting augmented objects into background can result in better detection performance on Car objects, a bit worse performance on Pedestrian and Cyclist objects.
 The trend reported in the paper is still consistent when such modification is not applied.

 To generate the background sample: